-- Add the chocolate chips to the other bowl and stir until melted
+- Add chocolate chips to the other bowl and stir until melted

-- Spread cream from 1 bowl over the cookies with a spatula.
+- Spread cream from one bowl over the cookies with a spatula.

-- Place another layer of cookies dipped in coffee on the cream and spread the remaining bowl of cream over the cookies.
+- Place another layer of cookies dipped in coffee over the cream and spread the remaining bowl of cream over the cookies.
 Sprinkle with cinnamon or cocoa, if desired.